This post contains affiliate links. Read my full disclosure.

 We all know that reading to our little ones is wonderful for their development.
 It’s one of the best things you can do when supporting your toddlers as they are learning language.
-(See 11 Things To Do To Support Your Toddler’s Speech & Language Development.)
 Some of the very best types of books to read to your toddler are ones that incorporate rhythm, rhyming, and repetition.

-Rhyming itself has long been considered a pre-literacy skill, or a foundational skill that later reading skills are dependent on.
-Though it is no longer thought to be predictive of later reading success, it remains a valuable skill for children to learn.
+Rhyming itself has long been understood as a pre-literacy skill, or a foundational skill that supports later reading skills.
+It also happens to be a skill that is simple to work on at home with your little one.
 Being able to identify words that rhyme requires a child to be able to listen to, isolate, and compare the endings of words to decide if two words rhyme or not.

 In addition, writing a book with rhyming words often causes the author to use more diverse vocabulary.
-Consider the example from Llama Llama Red Pajama below.
+Look at the example below from Llama Llama Red Pajama.
 The word “fret” is included because it rhymes, and after reading this book as one of our favorites, my little ones have this uncommon word in their vocabularies.
 Cool!

-And finally, I love books that have repetition for toddlers.
-Repeated words and phrases in books provide more opportunities for kids to learn vocabulary, allowing kids to participate in reading the book once it has become familiar to them.
+And finally, books that have repetition are valuable for toddlers.
+Repeated words and phrases in books provide more opportunities for kids to learn vocabulary, allowing them to participate in reading the book once it has become familiar.
 It also helps encourage talking in young ones, since once they know the book well, the repeated phrases are easier opportunities to “read” the words along with their adult.

 The books on my list of favorites for babies and toddlers below are pretty well-known books, so they are very likely to be at your local library if you want to try before you buy.
-But having books around all the time and reading them over and over is really beneficial to toddlers, so I would recommend investing in any of these books for your home library.
-We have all of them at our home and many more, but these 10 are my faves for rhyming, rhythm, and repetition!
+However, having books around all the time and reading them over and over is beneficial to babies and toddlers, so I would recommend investing in any of these books for your home library.
+We have all of them at our home and many more, but these 10 board books are my faves for rhyming, rhythm, and repetition!

-Top 10 Toddler Books With Rhythm, Rhyming, and Repetition
+Top 10 Baby & Toddler Books With Rhythm, Rhyming, and Repetition

 Goodnight, Goodnight, Construction Site by Sherri Duskey Rinker and Tom Lichtenheld